FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Related Work

 \subsection{3D Point Cloud understanding}

 In recent years, many works have been proposed to classify 3D point cloud objects.
-PointNet~\cite{PointNet} and PointNet++~\cite{PointNet++} design the architecture to maintain natural invariances of the data.
-DGCNN~\cite{DGCNN} connects the point set into a graph and designs a local neighbor aggregation strategy.

-Some works employ masked point modeling~\cite{dong2022autoencoders,liu2022masked} as a 3D self-supervised learning strategy to achieve great success.
-For example, Point BERT~\cite{yu2022point} uses a pre-trained tokenizer to predict discrete point labels, while Point MAE~\cite{pang2022masked} and Point-M2AE~\cite{zhang2022point} apply masked autoencoders to directly reconstruct the masked 3D coordinates.
+PointNet~\cite{PointNet} design the architecture to maintain natural invariances of the data.
+DGCNN~\cite{DGCNN} connects the point set into a graph and designs a local neighbor aggregation strategy. ~\citet{hao2023contrastive} propose CGRL to enhance 3D point cloud classification by generating more discriminative features, particularly in zero-shot scenarios.
+And some works employ masked point modeling as a 3D self-supervised learning strategy to achieve great success.
+For example, Point BERT~\cite{yu2022point} uses a pre-trained tokenizer to predict discrete point labels, while Point-MAE~\cite{pointmae} applies masked autoencoders to directly reconstruct the masked 3D coordinates.

-Recently, inspired by the breakthroughs in V-L PTMs~\cite{CLIP}, a number of approaches are suggested to transfer 2D PTM to point cloud tasks and show excellent performance.
+Recently, inspired by the breakthroughs in V-L PTMs~\cite{CLIP}, a number of approaches have been suggested to transfer 2D PTM to point cloud tasks and show excellent performance.
 CLIP2Point~\cite{CLIP2Point} transfers CLIP to point cloud classification with image-depth pre-training.
-CLIP$^2$~\cite{CLIP^2} takes a step toward open-world 3D vision understanding.
 I2P-MAE~\cite{zhang2023learning} leverages knowledge of 2D PTMs to guide 3D MAE and ULIP~\cite{ULIP} improves 3D understanding by aligning features from images, texts, and point clouds.
-These models are supported by prior knowledge from V-L PTMs, which can improve few-shot performance.
-In this work, we aim to introduce V-L PTMs to 3D FSCIL.
+These models are supported by prior knowledge from V-L PTMs, which can improve few-shot/zero-shot performance.

+Although these models have achieved remarkable progress in the 3D few-shot/zero-shot domain, these 3D models still exhibit limited generalizability, \textit{e.g.}, they can hardly handle OOD examples like real-scanned data.
+Incremental learning can more effectively mine knowledge from real-world scenarios, thus benefiting downstream applications.
+In this work, we aim to introduce V-L PTMs to the 3D FSCIL task and further improve the generalizability and performance.